karttur/geoimagine/_posts/2018/2018-10-15-blog-setup-dblink.markdown

 You should now have corresponding roles, passwords and rights for operating the Framework database.
 In summary:

-1. Roles, passwords and their granted rights are defined from an xml file and running the process <span class='package'>grant</span>
+1. Roles, passwords and their granted rights are defined in an xml file.
 2. Different roles are used for accessing and editing different schemas in the database.
 The linking of processes and database roles is hardcoded, and to change that you need to edit the modules in the <span class='package'>postgresdb</span> package.
-3. At runtime the name and password of each role is accessed from a <span class='file'>.netrc</span> file that must have access code, role name and role password that corresponds to the definitions in the xml file and the modules of the <span class='package'>postgresdb</span> pacakge.
+3. At runtime the name and password of each role is accessed from a <span class='file'>.netrc</span> file that must have access codes, role names and role passwords that corresponds to the definitions in the xml file and the modules of the <span class='package'>postgresdb</span> package.

 If you decided to keep the default roles, role names, passwords and codes, all the parts should correspond.
 If you changed the name, passwords and grants, the Framework will report errors and you can update any mistakes when you account them.